Thirishul/Transfer_Learning_DL/README.md

-Clasification of Fruits using transfer learning
+Classification of Fruits using transfer learning

 Tranfer Learning VGG16